ietf-wg-cellar/flac-specification/flac.md

 `s(n)`           | Unencoded warm-up samples (n = subframe's bits per sample \* lpc order).
 `u(4)`           | (Predictor coefficient precision in bits)-1 (NOTE: 0b1111 is forbidden).
 `s(5)`           | Prediction right shift needed in bits.
-`s(n)`           | Unencoded predictor coefficients (n = predictor coefficient precision \* lpc order).
+`s(n)`           | Predictor coefficients (n = predictor coefficient precision \* lpc order).
 Coded residual   | Coded residual as defined in (#coded-residual)

 See (#constant-subframe) on how the warm-up samples are stored unencoded.
-The unencoded predictor coefficients are stored the same way as the warm-up samples, but the number of bits needed for each coefficient is defined by the predictor coefficient precision.
+The predictor coefficients are stored as an integer number coded big-endian, signed two's complement, where the number of bits needed for each coefficient is defined by the predictor coefficient precision.
 While the prediction right shift is signed two's complement, this number MUST NOT be negative, see (#restriction-of-lpc-shift-to-non-negative-values) for an explanation why this is.

 Please note that the order in which the predictor coefficients appear in the bitstream corresponds to which **past** sample they belong to.
 In other words, the order of the predictor coefficients is opposite to the chronological order of the samples.
 So, the first predictor coefficient has to be multiplied with the sample directly before the sample that is being predicted, the second predictor coefficient has to be multiplied with the sample before that, etc.